 Read more about baby skin, the conditions that it is prone to and how to care for it in baby and children’s skin.

 By the age of four, skin and its appendages (such as hair, nails and glands) are a little bit more mature.
 However, children’s skin is still thinner and has less pigmentation than adult skin.
 Because these self-protection mechanisms are less developed, young skin is particularly sensitive to UV radiation.
 Read more about baby and children’s skin and about how the sun affects it in how does sun affect babies and children’s skin.

 By the age of 12, the structure and function of a child’s skin corresponds to that of an adult.

 The teenage years

 The hormonal changes of puberty can have dramatic effects on skin – particularly on the face, shoulders, chest and back.
 Increased sebum production and disturbed corneocyte shedding can lead to skin becoming oily and acne-prone.
 This usually disappears as the teenager matures although for some, especially women, acne can go on into middle age and beyond.

 Genetics, lifestyle and environment will determine the stage at which the epidermis and the dermis start to thin but, from around the age of 25, the first signs of ageing may appear, normally in the form of fine lines.

-When the skin starts to thin, its barrier function and its natural protection against UV are also gradually reduced.
+When skin starts to thin, its barrier function and its natural protection against UV also gradually reduce.